Zero-Tang/NoirVisor/doc/make.md

 - `progressive` (boolean, optional): If true, this is a progressive instruction.
 See Remarks.
 - `var` (dictionary, optional): Passes variables when building command-line arguments for this instruction.
 - `dependencies` (list, optional): Blocks this instruction until all dependent instructions in this list are completed.
 Circular dependencies can cause deadlocks.
+- `cancel_if_opt` (boolean, optional): If true, this instruction will not be executed if the script is running in optimization mode.
+- `cancel_if_intact` (list, optional): If all files in the list are not changed since last run, this instruction will not be executed.
+If this list is empty or absent, this instruction will always be executed.

 **Remarks** \
 Progressive instructions will gain exclusive access to the console because they print their job's progress on the console. \